 and similarly for higher-order moments.
+Our justification of this assumption is threefold: (i) Exploiting the assumption, we will later determine an explicit (approximate) expression for $\av{U_{m\mu} U^*_{m\nu}}$, which indeed turns out to be slowly varying with $m$.
+Taking for granted that the exact solution for $\av{U_{m\mu} U^*_{m\nu}}$ is unique and that our approximation is not fundamentally flawed, it follows that we have found a close approximation to the unique exact $\av{U_{m\mu} U^*_{m\nu}}$. (ii) In numerical examples we always found that $\av{U_{m\mu} U^*_{m\nu}}$ indeed satisfies the assumption. (iii) In random matrix theory, such assumptions are routinely taken for granted without any further comment, while to our knowledge no counterexample has ever been observed.

-Hence we can express the product of two eigenvector overlaps in terms of the \emph{advanced} and \emph{retarded} resolvents $G^0_{\nu\mu}(E_n - \I\eta)$ and $G^0_{\nu\mu}(E_n + \I\eta)$, respectively.
-For the fourth-order moments, we simply combine two such second-order expressions (details will be given in Sec.~\ref{s33}).
+According to (\ref{eq:EigvecProdFromRsv}), we thus can express the ensemble-averaged product of two eigenvector overlaps in terms of the \emph{advanced} and \emph{retarded} resolvents $\RsvG^0_{\nu\mu}(E_n - \I\eta)$ and $\RsvG^0_{\nu\mu}(E_n + \I\eta)$, respectively.
+Analogously, for the fourth-order moments, we will later combine two such second-order expressions (details will be given in Sec.~\ref{sec:OverlapsFromSupersymmetry:4thMoment}).

-The advantage of the resolvent formalism is that the matrix elements of $G(z)$ can be expressed as a Gaussian integral with kernel $G^{-1}(z) = z-H$.
-Introducing the abbreviation $z^\pm := E \pm \I\eta$ with $E \in \mathbb R$ and $\eta > 0$ for the argument of the retarded and advanced resolvents, the resolvent matrix element can be written as
+The advantage of the resolvent formalism is that the matrix elements of $\RsvG(z)$ can be expressed as a Gaussian integral with kernel $\RsvG^{-1}(z) = z-H$.
+Introducing the abbreviation $z^\pm := E_n \pm \I\eta$ with $E_n \in \mathbb R$ and $\eta > 0$ for the argument of the retarded and advanced resolvents, the resolvent matrix element can be written as

 where $H^0_{\alpha\beta} := \braN{\alpha} H \ketN{\beta}$, and the choice of the sign in the exponent ensures convergence since $\eta > 0$.
 The normalization factor $\det(z^\pm - H)$, and even more so its average, are in general hard to compute because $z^\pm - H$ is a high-dimensional matrix.
 Nevertheless, it can be expressed conveniently by extending the Gaussian integral to anticommuting numbers.